BOOKING CONDITIONS WHERE WE ARE YOUR TOUR OPERATOR

 For all such bookings your contract will be with the disclosed Tour Operator or Supplier/s as applicable.
 The Tour Operator or Supplier/s own terms and conditions of booking will apply to (b) above; and each of the supplier/s own terms and conditions of booking will apply to each element of (c) above.
 Copies of these terms and conditions can be found on the Tour Operators or Suppliers own websites or are available from us on request.

-2. Your Financial Protection Book with Confidence.
-We are a Member of ABTA which means you have the benefit of ABTA’s assistance and Code of Conduct.
-All the package holidays we sell are covered by a scheme protecting your money if the supplier fails.
+Book with Confidence.
+When you buy a package holiday where we act as agent for a disclosed principal, protection for your funds until they are released to the principal are held in trust, and administered by Protected Trust Services of 307-315 Holdenhurst Rd, Boscombe, Bournemouth BH8 8BX Package holidays we sell as an agent are protected by the package organiser and we will provide you with their confirmation.
 Other services such as hotels or flights on their own may not be protected and you should ask us what protection is available.
-Package holidays are protected by the package organiser and we will provide you with their confirmation.
 When you buy an ATOL protected fight or flight inclusive holiday from us acting as you agent, you will receive an ATOL Certificate from your flight supplier.
 This lists what is financially protected, where you can get information on what this means for you and who to contact if things go wrong.

 If after selecting and paying for one travel service, you book additional travel services for your trip or holiday via our company, you will NOT benefit from rights applying to packages under the Package Travel and Linked Travel Arrangements Regulations 2018.
 Therefore, we will not be responsible for the proper performance of the individual travel services.
 In case of problems, please contact the relevant service provider.